Sgt. Joseph Henry O'Connell

 192nd Tank Battalion in November of 1940.

-This resulted him leaving high school, at sixteen,
+This resulted him leaving high school to fulfill

 Joseph trained for almost a year at Fort Knox, Kentucky.
 While he was there, he received his high school diploma in 1941.
 In February, 1941, Joseph was assigned to Headquarters Company was formed from the four letter companies of the 192nd.
-He was a clerk for the company.
+He was a clerk for the company and later a commander of a half-track crew.

 In the late summer of 1941, Joseph took part in